The Office of the Regulator under the Telecommunication Act 2005, as amended, S.60 may issue an order to do one or more of the following:

 (d) maintain register of certified or approved types of telecommunications equipment, criteria for certification and standards for approval.

-The Regulator in accordance with his responsibilities has determined that in issue type approval for equipment, the Regulator will accept certification from the authorities listed below in Annex A. Proof of product certification will be required.
+The Regulator in accordance with her responsibilities has determined that in issue type approval for equipment, the Regulator will accept certification from the authorities listed below in the Type Approval Rules.

 1. Application for type approval shall be made in writing.
 (Application and accompanying documents must be in English).
 The application should be accompanied by:

 a. technical documentation;